microdotblog/help.micro.blog/_posts/2017-05-02-whats-next.md

 Now that Micro.blog is available to anyone, we're working on many improvements.
 Here are some of the features and bugs we're working on:

 * More hosted microblog themes.
-* Prompting to automatically renew Facebook authentication, which expires after 60 days.
 * Multiple account support without signing out on iOS.
 * Improve accessibility of iOS app and web site.